SuperAbbey/Hearing_Aid/README.md

 The functionality of the device can be classified into 4 main components.
-The first component of bit and the y-axis to the amplitude or power of the bit is shown in Figure 3. the device is the microphone.
+The first component of bit and the y-axis to the amplitude or power of the device is the microphone.
 Cylewet cylindrical electret condenser microphone was used Fig. 4: Screenshot from the Teensyduino since it was small, portable, and had a frequency range of 50Hz to 20kHhz (considering that code showcasing the user-interface after inputting their dead region, allowing the humans can hear 1-20kHz). device to transpose accordingly

 The second component is the processor.
 The Teensy 4.1 Processor was chosen for its Arduino compatibility and capabilities of real-time use with the speed of 600 MHz.
 Real time capabilities are crucial for hearing aid as the goal is to have little to no delays in sound output for the user.
-M a r k e t  V a l u e  &  R e g u l a t i o n s
 Additionally, the processor comes with 1MB of RAM and 8MB of flash memory.
 Anticipating a memory problem with the code, a SD card was inserted.
-The global market value for hearing devices was 10.1 Fig. 5: The third component is the Audio Shield.
-The Teensy 4.0 Audio Shield (Rev D) is connected to billion dollars (USD) and has a compound growth rate TAM: $10.1bil
-TAM/SAM/SOM of 4.9 percent from 2022 to 2030 3.The largest revenue visual ref sources the Teensy 4.1 using female pins.
+T
 The shield allows the device to convert between analog and [4] and [5] digital signals.
-The audio shield consists of a 16 bit with a 44.1 kHz sample rate and an audio share is behind the ear hearing devices at 40 percent 3.
-SAM: $3.66bil jack for speakers to output sound.
-The hearing aid that is being designed falls under Class II devices as set by the Food and Drug Administration The device runs on a Teensydiuno program.
-Teensydiuno is similar to the Arduino but particular (FDA) which is defined as hearing aid utilizing air to Teensy and the Audio Shield.
-The Teensy Audio library was utilized for communication conduction with wireless technology2.
-The hearing aid between the Teensy processor and audio shield.
-It also allows the application of effects to device is exempt from both 510(K) and premarket SOM: $251mil sound converted by the audio shield.
+The audio shield consists of a 16 bit with a 44.1 kHz sample rate and an audio share is behind the ear hearing devices at 40 percent

  One effect is the amplification that is filtered from the high review clearance2.
 In order to satisfy the quality system pass filter.
 The filter was used to focus on high frequencies.
 The library also allows data regulations, set by the FDA, this hearing device will collection of FFTs.
 Shifting of bins that are made during Fast Fourier Transform (shift the follow the consensus standards set through the American Standards National Institute (ANSI). frequencies from high to low) is applied to satisfy the hearing range.

 Our most difficult task of the project is to be able to successfully perform Fast Fourier Transform on any audio data that the Teensy takes in and make it sound pleasant to the user.
 Our plans go as follows for the hearing aid:
 - Take in Audio Data (Audio Shield) Take samples in the time domain